petersontylerd/ccpm-codex/README.md

    - Story framing (`as_a`, `i_want`, `so_that`)
    - Acceptance criteria in Gherkin structure

-When you run `epic:new`, `feature:new`, or `story:new`, the commands copy the canonical template, stamp real timestamps, and log the change in `plan-meta.yaml` and `revisions.log`.
-Update commands (e.g., `story:update`) edit existing YAML fields and rewrite acceptance criteria blocks to eliminate the “placeholder” values delivered by the template.
+When you run `epic:new`, `feature:new`, or `story:new`, the commands scaffold fresh YAML in place, stamp real timestamps, and log the change in `plan-meta.yaml` and `revisions.log`.
+Update commands (e.g., `story:update`) edit existing YAML fields and rewrite acceptance criteria blocks to eliminate the placeholder values in the generated skeleton.

 Use `/plan:prd-update` to keep the foundation PRD aligned with the latest planning decisions—metadata, summary, and goal lists are all managed from that script with automatic revision logging.